david-dd-amar/cGAUGE/README.md

 ## cGAUGE: Input

 For individual level data over a set of traits and a set of genetic variants you can follow the preprocessing steps above to obtain all summary statistics that cGAUGE requires.
-We provide below these results for 96 traits and their genetics results from the UK-Biobank:
+We provide below these results for 96 traits and their genetics results from the UK-Biobank.
+Note that the trait names in these datasets use the Rivaslab GBE codes, to map them to meaningful names use [this file](https://drive.google.com/file/d/1TveaMn38xAu-r7KKq4v2NtMl5u5LwWuI/view?usp=sharing).

 1. An object with the p-values of all conditional independence tests for each variant g in **G** vs. a trait x in **T**.
 We represent this object using a named list of lists in which element [[tr1]][[tr2]] is a matrix with the conditional independence results (p-values) for trait 1 conditioned on trait 2 (rows are variants).
 The results for the UK-Biobank data are available [here](https://drive.google.com/file/d/1XNZSYlDnepnPdLgG5qBrtTHrlo2Yq7IG/view?usp=sharing).
 Here is an example code for using the provided results:
 ```